nucypher/nucypher/docs/source/guides/staking_guide.rst

 1. Create a new persistent stakeholder configuration
 2. Initialize a new stake
 3. List all Stakes
-4. Bond a worker to the stake
+4. Bond a worker to the staker
 5. Divide an existing Stake